het-tanis/prolug-labs/Linux-Labs/202-attempted-sudo-access/step1/text.md

 ```plain
 baduser : user NOT in sudoers
 ```

-and that is how you know you can continue with lab.
+This indicates a user is trying to sudo and use elevated permissions that they do not have.
+We can then either remove user access permissions or grant them the correct permissions.This line is how you know you can continue with lab.

-So far you've activated a user account that root is using to attempt bad commands every minute.

 To see root's crontab and how we're causing all the failed sudo attempts, use this command:

 ```plain
 crontab -l
 ```{{exec}}

+You can see that root is using baduser account to attempt sudo commands that it doesn't yet have permissions to execute.

 </details>